 Fighting, in some form or another, is natural for couples.
 Humans cannot live in such a connected space as coupledom without coming to terms, in one way or another, with the many misaligned components of themselves and their joint world.
 Just as every person is different, every combination of people is also different and so people naturally need to find their foundational rules with each other in a way that is agreeable to their own particular natures.
-For some couples, a certain less-than-enthusiastic look or word will be the extent of their fight but the effect will be the same as a big argument.
+For some couples, a certain less-than-enthusiastic look will be the extent of their fight but the effect will be the same as a big argument.
 It will send the couple into a self-examination of what was meant, if what was meant was right, and what to do about it.
-For other more robust couples with robust relationships, fighting can safely be a fairly major event.
+For other more robust couples, fighting will be a major event.

 A bad fight is anything which does not help to move the relationship and the people involved forward.
-If one dominates the other, it will eventually be at the expense of the relationship.
+If one person dominates the other, it will eventually be at the expense of the relationship.
 Everything depends on the intention.
-If the intention is to hurt, belittle, ignore, reject, or win then good will struggle to come from that.
-If the intention is to protect one’s own rights, wrestle with some boundaries, and deal with unresolved issues then most things are fine.
-The argument will be monitored by the internal referencing of love for the other person, respect for one’s own rights and, above all, a desire to make the relationship work which, after all, is why we fight.
+If the intention is to hurt, belittle, ignore, reject or win then good will struggle to come from that.
+If the intention is to wrestle with some boundaries and deal with unresolved issues then that is positive and important.
+Love for the other person and respect for their rights, as well as our own rights, will set a steady course for any argument.
+Of most value is a sincere desire to make the relationship work which, after all, is often why we fight.
 We want the relationship to honestly work.

-My first long term relationship was over, for all intense purposes, before two years were up yet it remained for another eight.
+An early relationship of mine was over, for all intense purposes, before two years were up yet it remained for another eight.
 We didn’t fight anymore but nor did we communicate for those last eight years.
-When issues come up in those first few years, if they are not dealt with in a healthy way, if we do not treat our partner with respect and listen to them, if our only thought is to protect ourself at all cost then the cost will be the actual relationship.
+When issues come up in those first few years, it is vital to deal with them in a healthy way.
+If we do not treat our partner with respect, if we do not listen to them, if do not make them feel safe to say what they really want then the communication channels will close over.
+If our focus is to protect only our own interests at all cost, the cost will be the actual relationship.
 If a couple can’t argue well, they can’t live together well either.

 In a healthy relationship, arguing often goes in cycles.
 Issues come up and may need a whole series of arguments before the issue is satisfactorily put to bed.
 Often the people themselves do not fully understand what is at the basis of the argument and so it may take numerous discussions before the real crux of the matter is reached.
 This is particularly so with sensitive issues when we are reluctant to say what the real issue is.
-Spiritual teacher, Eckhart Tolle, sometimes tells his students that they are more likely to make spiritual progress by spending two years in a relationship then they are by spending two years in a cave meditating.
+Don’t despair.
+It’s not for naught.
+Most people are more likely to make emotional and spiritual progress by spending two years in a relationship then they are by spending two years in a cave meditating.

 The beginning of a relationship often has teething problems.
 Couples struggle to align with each other as a functioning team.
-Sometimes, we hold onto things tightly but with a little time we can let them go.
+Sometimes, we hold onto things tightly but with a little time, we can let them go.
 It’s important to know which things within ourselves are the ones we cannot let go of.
-They are the non-negotiable ones – as in, if I am here, I don’t let go of these things.
+They are the non-negotiable ones – If I am here, I don’t let go of these things.
 If the foundational issues are not dealt with and jointly come to terms with, the relationship will not last very long.
-After that, there will be favourite issues which will repeatedly arise for discussion, often, heated discussion and over the years these testing grounds will form both us and the relationship.
+After that, there will be favourite issues which will repeatedly arise for discussion, often heated discussion, and over the years these struggle-grounds will form both us and the relationship.

 The favourite topics of fights for most couples are money, sex, extended family (including in-laws and step-families), and the boundaries we have with other men/women.
 Although money is one of our favourite topics for fighting, at the same time, we are also extremely reluctant to talk about it frankly.
 It is very common for couples to complain about money related matters but to avoid serious discussion of the topic like the plague.
 This has a harmful effect both on the money management of the couple and the secret fears and resentments couples have about their financial future.

 We give our all to our relationships.
-We give our love, our pain, our joy, our hurt, our fears, and our hopes.
-We trust the other person with our very life; all that we are.
+We give our love, pain, joy, fear, and hope.
+We give our body, mind, and spirit.
+We trust the other person with all that we are.
 Fighting is a small price to pay for the opportunity to give something as beautiful as a person’s whole being.
 The really beneficial relationships are the ones where we are deeply connected to the other.
 Sometimes, they tear us apart and then reform us.
 They can be painful and scary ventures.
 One has to have courage.
 One day, there will be nothing left to fight about.

 This article is from Love’s Longing